MGrauLeguia/Emerging_multidien_cycles/README.md

 # Emerging_multidien_cycles
-Here, we update the codes and a GUI to simulate a system of oscillators that can generate a multdien cycles by the interaction of circadian oscillators
+Here, we provide the codes and a GUI to simulate a system of oscillators that can generate 'multdien' (multi-day) cycles by the interaction of circadian oscillators.